JohnTheCoolingFan/mtzip/README.md

 # mtzip

 MTZIP (Stands for Multi-Threaded ZIP) is a library for making zip archives while utilising all available performance available with multithreading.
-Amount of threads can be limited by the user.
+The amount of threads can be limited by the user or detected automatically.

 Example usage: